Destinations · The Salon

 The Club Layer (When You’re Ready)

-Berghain is the institutional techno club — the one that changed what Berlin club culture is.
-The door policy is genuinely strict: dress code matters, comportment matters, the door reads the room.
-This isn't a tourist club.
-This is where Berlin's queer and straight club communities both go.
-If you're planning to go, understand the culture — dress well (dark, cool, queer-of-center aesthetic), arrive after 1am, respect the floor (no phones, no photos, the sound system is the point).
+Berghain is the institutional techno club — the one that changed what Berlin club culture is, the door policy is genuinely strict (dress code matters, comportment matters, the door reads the room), and the energy inside is as serious as the reputation suggests.
+This isn’t a tourist club.
+This is where Berlin’s queer and straight club communities both go.
+If you’re planning to go, understand the culture: dress well (dark, cool, queer-of-center aesthetic), arrive after 1 a.m., respect the floor (no phones, no photos, the sound system is the point).
 The Saturday morning sunrise sets on the dancefloor are genuinely transformative.

-KitKatClub is sex-positive and queer, adults-only, the dress code more permissive, the energy celebratory and explicitly sexual in a way Berghain isn't.
+KitKatClub is sex-positive and queer, adults-only, the dress code is more permissive (less clothing is fine), the energy is celebratory and explicitly sexual in a way that Berghain isn’t.
 This is the hedonistic-queer version.
-The Kitty Pride parties are legendary.
+The Kitty pride parties (during Pride month) are legendary.

-SchwuZ is one of Berlin's oldest gay clubs — founded in 1977, now in Neukölln, the most accessible version of Berlin club culture, the place where people actually have conversations at the bar instead of just dancing.
-This is the veteran's club, where the history is the energy.
+SchwuZ is Schöneberg’s neighborhood gay club — longest-running in the neighborhood, the most accessible version of Berlin club culture, the place where people actually have conversations at the bar instead of just dancing.
+This is the veteran’s club, where the history is the energy.

 The door culture in Berlin is real.
-You are not entitled to enter.
+You’re not entitled to enter.
 The clubs are for the community, not for tourists performing queer identity.
 Come as yourself.
 Respect the space.
-Don't photograph.
+Don’t photograph.
 The right energy opens doors.

 The Pride Story (And Why It’s Political)

-Christopher Street Day — Berlin's Pride — is late July.
-One of Europe's largest events, easily half a million people.
-But it is not Madrid's WorldPride scale, and it is not a corporate beach-party energy.
+Christopher Street Day (Berlin’s Pride) is late July.
+It’s one of Europe’s largest Pride events — easily 500,000+ people.
+But it’s not Madrid’s WorldPride scale, and it’s not a corporate beach-party energy.

 Berlin Pride is political.
-The Dyke March happens the day before as a separate statement about trans and lesbian visibility.
+The Dyke March happens the day before and is a separate-from-the-parade statement about trans and lesbian visibility.
 The main parade includes the political contingents — activists, the organizations working on housing and healthcare and trans rights, not just brands with floats.
-The atmosphere is celebratory, yes, but it is celebration grounded in labor and visibility and refusal to shrink.
+The atmosphere is celebratory, yes, but it’s celebration grounded in labor and visibility and refusal to shrink.

-If you are in Berlin during Pride, understand that you are in a Pride that remembers what was destroyed and is still fighting for what comes next.
+If you’re in Berlin during Pride, understand that you’re in a Pride that remembers what was destroyed and is still fighting for what comes next.
 That changes the tenor.

 The Memorial Layer (Pace Yourself)

-Berlin's queer history is also Berlin's Holocaust history.
-The two cannot be separated.
+Berlin’s queer history is also Berlin’s Holocaust history.
+The two can’t be separated.

-The Memorial to the Murdered Jews of Europe in Mitte covers a full city block — 2,711 concrete stelae at varying heights, the experience deliberately disorienting.
+The Memorial to the Murdered Jews of Europe (Mitte) covers a full city block — 2,711 concrete stelae at varying heights, the experience deliberately disorienting.
 This is where you confront the scale of what was lost.

-The Stolpersteine — stumbling stones — are everywhere.
-Small brass plaques embedded in sidewalks directly in front of the addresses where Jews and other persecuted people lived before deportation and murder.
-You will encounter them walking through daily neighborhoods.
+The Stolpersteine (stumbling stones) are everywhere — small brass plaques embedded in sidewalks directly in front of the addresses where Jews and other persecuted people lived before deportation and murder.
+You’ll encounter them walking through daily neighborhoods.
 The names are there.
 The dates are there.
 The disruption of seeing the history under your feet is intentional.

-Sachsenhausen Memorial and Museum, 30 kilometers north and a short train ride away, is a preserved Nazi concentration camp.
+The Sachsenhausen Memorial and Museum (30 km north, a train ride away) is a preserved Nazi concentration camp.
 This is not optional sightseeing.
-If you are here to understand the queer and Jewish history of Berlin, Sachsenhausen is the essential heavy work.
+If you’re here to understand the queer and Jewish history of Berlin, Sachsenhausen is the essential heavy work.

-Do not visit all three in a single day.
+The practice: don’t visit all three on the same day.
 Give yourself space between them.
 Sleep.
 Eat well.
 Process.
 The memorial work is serious, and Berlin requires you to be serious with it.

 Be seen.
 Be celebrated.
 Be Dandy.